modabas/ModEndpoints/README.md

 ### WebResultEndpoint

-A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to an IResult depending on the result type, state and failure type (if any).
+A WebResultEndpoint implementation, after handling request, maps the [business result](https://github.com/modabas/ModResults) of HandleAsync method to a Minimal Api IResult depending on the business result type, state and failure type (if any).
 Mapping behaviour can be modified or replaced with a custom one.

 - WebResultEndpoint&lt;TRequest, TResponse&gt;: Has a request model, supports request validation and returns a response model as body of Minimal Api IResult if successful.
 - WebResultEndpoint&lt;TRequest&gt;: Has a request model, supports request validation, doesn't have a response model to return within Minimal Api IResult.